khari-hopes/reading-notes/code-201/class-04.md

 ## Miscellaneous

 ### Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.
+- Gets you comfortable both hearing code and reading code.
+It make be easy to understand your code in your head but if you have to share the code to someone though a phone you need to be able to properly read the code off to them or the code will be wrong.

+## Things I want to know more about